Get easy ideas for gardens with purpose because it’s not too late to dig in to late-season gardening.

-3. Bird haven
+3. Bird Haven

 If you want to attract birds and watch them live and play in your outdoor space, fall is a great time to set out food and supplies for the birds, such as birdhouses, feeders with seed and bird baths so those who stick around will choose your backyard for their home.
 See our project on how to make your own birdhouse with succulents on the roof.

-4. Wellness garden
+4. Wellness Garden

 We’re all looking for a little breathing room and gardens provide just that: oxygen-rich spaces for unwinding or focused activities like meditation and yoga.

-Indoor spaces filled with vines and plants that purify the air, known as “green rooms,” can fill your home with fresh air and a sense of calmness.
+Indoor spaces filled with vines and plants that purify the air, known as “green rooms,” can fill your home with fresh air and a sense of calm.
 You can create your wellness garden indoors with houseplants including pothos, dracaena, peace lilies, dieffenbachia and Boston fern.

 Fall is a preferred time to plant seeds because it results in earlier blooms in spring.
 And bulbs planted now will bring late-winter and early-spring flowers, including daffodils, tulips and hyacinths.
 Just think how many fresh-cut flowers you’ll have starting in late winter with your fall-planted bulbs.
 Learn more about planting spring-flowering bulbs.